 Our site looks a lot different, doesn’t it?
 After spending 70 hours a week on running our online business, we realized we needed to change things.
 Working these long hours once in a while is ok, but after doing it steadily for over ten years, it began to effect our health and quality of life.
 We decided to shift our focus.
-We have retained a subset of our business to serve our prior customers plus continue to sell our most popular items on Amazon.
-Use the Amazon link at the top of our page to visit Amazon.
+We have retained a subset of our business to serve our prior customers plus continue to sell our most popular items on Amazon which you can be viewed here.You may also use the Amazon link at the top of our page to visit Amazon.
 Email us at email@example.com if you need anything.

 For several years, we had a blog attached to our site that many of you found useful.
 We added articles as time allowed.
 We decided to expand our blog and write with far more frequency.
 We will continue to explain how to mount new stuff and use what you already have in ways you may not have thought about before.